-On this day in 2016, Gareth Southgate took charge of his first England game as he was the interim manager for a 2-0 win over Malta.
+Back in 2016, Gareth Southgate took charge of his first England game as he was the interim manager for a 2-0 win over Malta.
 Southgate was appointed on a short-term basis following Sam Allardyce’s departure and as we know, he went on to take the job permanently.
-We’ve taken a look at Southgate’s matchday squad for that win over Malta to see where the players he selected are today.
+We’ve taken a look at Southgate’s matchday squad for that win over Malta to see where the players he selected for that game are today.

 Three years ago, Joe Hart was still England’s first-choice goalkeeper and was on a season-long loan at Torino.
 He’s no longer involved with England and currently finds himself acting as Nick Pope’s backup at Burnley.

 Kyle Walker was one of Southgate’s first-choice players right up until the end of the World Cup.
 He’s still a regular for Man City but he’s not been in the last two England squads with Southgate preferring other options, such as Trent Alexander-Arnold.

 Gary Cahill started at centre-back against Malta.
 He’s now retired from international football but aged 34, he’s enjoying somewhat of a career resurgence at Crystal Palace.

 John Stones is still very much in Southgate’s plans, and Pep Guardiola’s at Man City too.

 Ryan Bertrand only lasted 19 minutes of the Malta game before going off injured.
 He’s still at Southampton but hasn’t featured for England since 2017.

 Jordan Henderson started in the midfield three years ago and he’s still first-choice for England now.
 He’s become a Champions League-winning captain since and is still playing pretty much each week for Liverpool.

 Dele Alli scored England’s second goal at Wembley against Malta.
 He’s often been a regular when fit for Southgate, but the manager left him out of his most recent squads after a poor run of form at Tottenham.